onetep-devel/tutorials/source/T13_ONETEP_ASE.rst

     # ASE will try to guess them
     calc = Onetep(pseudo_path = '/path/to/pseudos')

-For ASE to correctly guess the pseudopotentials use a pseudo_path that contains only one kind of pseudopotential per element.
+For ASE to correctly guess the pseudopotentials, it is best to use a pseudo_path that contains only one pseudopotential file for each element.

 .. highlight:: python